muratk3n/thirdwave/en/2021/04/sum-greater-than-whole-reductionism.md

 and the myriad ways they can produce a solution.

 The West can go awry in its prevelant use of this method, at least, in a subconcious level.
 The fear of [Frankenstein](2020/07/robot-frankenstein.md), of industry, now of AI can be seen as an example of this, as a society it has seen how interactions of simple components brought much power, and sure, deep net neural "AI" solutions are composed of such simple things, neurons.
-What is missed here that such combinations need to be crafted, very carefully, for every problem, which makes it hard for any system going "productively berserk", or even step outside its programming in an malicious way.
+What is missed here that such combinations need to be crafted, very carefully, for every problem (or channeled as in case of social systems through institutions, as in the party system for democracies), which makes it hard for any system going "productively berserk", or even step outside its programming in an malicious way.

-Addn 2
+Note

 When scientists analyze complex systems, and if they came up with simple additive looking results, we need to be careful, look beyond